 By seeing Chinese words on their beloved playground, my younger child can memorize these Chinese characters just like his big sister!

-D) Learning real world math, reasoning, and problem solving
+Real world math, reasoning, and problem solving

 When creating the miniature playground, we had to count and sort various recycled materials for building.